kcsf/Polycentricity3.1/README.md

 ## Project Summary

-Polycentricity is a digital implementation of what was originally conceived as a workshop paper prototype, offering a simulation environment where players can explore creative, collaborative governance structures.
-The game is built around a simple graph-based data model where each player is an **actor** with unique roles, goals, and assets who interact to form **agreements** with **obligations** and **benefits**.
+Polycentricity is a digital implementation of a collaborative governance simulation game, originally conceived as a workshop paper prototype by Michael Zargham.
+Inspired by Zargham's vision, as detailed in his [Game Plan](https://hackmd.io/o0XyDD6tRKawnIdpRQqrmw), we built the game on a decentralized graph database (Gun.js) with augmented visualizations (D3.js and Cytoscape.js) to serve as a proof-of-concept for future decentralized governance projects.
+In a Web3 world where individuals strive for sovereignty, education through gameplay is essential.
+Polycentricity aims to remind players of the separation between spirit and material identity, emphasizing that reality is a web of consensual agreements.
+The game challenges the layered statutory jurisdictions filled with predatory legal systems, positing that new realities can emerge and evolve rapidly in a trustless Web3 ecosystem without reliance on traditional legal frameworks.
+The core mechanic revolves around a graph-based data model where each player, as an **actor** with unique roles, goals, and assets, interacts to form **agreements** defined by **obligations** and **benefits**.

 ## Completed Features